K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - c)	in the event that the Manager, in accordance with an Instruction, undertakes transactions in the Portfolio following the Effective Date but prior to the physical settlement of assets in the Portfolio into the relevant accounts of the Client to which the Manager has access, the Client shall indemnify the Manager against any Losses that may be incurred in the event of delay or failure to complete such settlement.

 ## 4. Client categorisation
 4.1.
-For the purposes of the FCA Rules and based on information obtained in respect of the Client, the Manager has categorised the Client as a professional client in relation to the services provided under this Agreement.
+For the purposes of the AMF Rules and based on information obtained in respect of the Client, the Manager has categorised the Client as a professional client in relation to the services provided under this Agreement.
 It is the Client’s sole responsibility to keep the Manager informed about any change to the Client’s circumstances which could affect the Manager’s categorisation of the Client as a professional client.

 4.2.
 The Client acknowledges that it may request that the Manager considers its re-categorisation as a retail client but it is not the Manager’s policy to accept requests to be treated as a retail client for any service under this Agreement.